← Back to 後漢書

 []

 Commentary [2]: The phrase ironically says men pretend inaction is hard.
 Promoting talent is as easy as snapping a twig—yet rulers neglect it.
-Mencius asked Xuan why his kindness reached animals but not the people.
-The answer: not inability but unwillingness.
+Mencius said to King Xuan of Qi: 'Now your kindness suffices to reach birds and beasts, yet it cannot reach the common people—why?
+The answer: not inability but unwillingness."

 43